27-Year-Old Outfielder – Los Angeles Dodgers

 Lars Anderson Contract Information:

-Signed a minor league deal with the Cubs in January of 2014.
+Signed a minor league deal with the Dodgers in January of 2015.

 Anderson has signed a minor league deal with the Cubs.